jstrimpel/jenga/readme.md

 Jenga is highly experimental at this time!

 ## Usage
-Jenga can be used to adjust z-indexes, find an element’s stacking context, and determine if an element creates a stacking context
+Jenga can be used to adjust z-indexes, find an element’s stacking context, and determine if an element creates a stacking context.

 ```javascript
 // el - the element to be raised